badock/HelloAkka/index.md

 ### Outline

-- Session 0: Installation of the development environment and getting started
+- Session 0: Developping with Akka: getting started
+- Session 1: Akka, an implementation of the actor model
-- Session 1: Developing a simple master/slave application
+- Session 2: Developing a simple master/slave application
-- Session 2: Towards a Ring topology
+- Session 4: Towards a Ring topology
-- Session 3: Implementing a Chord like topology
+- Session 4: Implementing a Chord like topology
-- Session 4: Running an application on Grid'5000
+- Session 5: Running an application on Grid'5000

 ### Contact